 “Don't be offended if your friends asks you to be quiet or leave them in peace: sometimes those experiencing an anxiety attack just want to be left alone.”

-On a few occasions I've been out with friends and after experiencing a panic attack simply had to leave what we were doing and go straight home to bed.
-This can be upsetting for the friend but it also often upsetting – not to mention embarrassing – for the person who has had the attack.
-They may also feel bad about ruining any plans you had together, so help them to feel better about the situation be reassuring them that you understand and that it's OK.
+On a few occasions I've been out with friends and, after having a panic attack, simply had to leave what we were doing and go straight home to bed.
+This can be upsetting for the friend but it is also often upsetting –not to mention embarrassing – for the person having the panic attack.
+They may feel terrible about ruining any plans you had together, so help them to feel better about the situation be reassuring them that you understand and that it's OK.
 Realise that sometimes anxiety episodes can be so triggering that a person just has to get up and leave – no matter where or what you are doing together!

-If you’re not used to it, it can be frightening to witness someone having a panic attack.
-But when should you call for additional help?
+If you haven't experienced a panic attack yourself, it can be hard to know what to do for the best.
+So, when should you call for additional help?
 There isn't an easy answer.
-On more than a few occasions I've ended up in ER rooms and called out the ambulance service as I thought I was having a heart attack, when, in fact, it was just my anxiety causing similar symptoms.
+On more than a few occasions I've ended up in ER and have called out the ambulance service as I thought I was having a heart attack.
+However, in fact, it was just down to an extreme episode of panic.

 In the midst of an attack, telephoning the local emergency number may seem like the safest way to help a friend having a panic attack, but this can often exasperate an already stressful situation.
 If a friend is used to having panic attacks they can hopefully recognize the symptoms.
-In this case, simply sticking around with your friend until they feel better might be all you need to do.
+In this case, simply sticking around with your friend or nearby until they feel better might be all you need to do.

-Panic attacks can be terrifying to witness, but with time you can learn how to identify when someone is having one and offer assistance. ●
+Panic attacks can be terrifying to witness, but with time you can learn how to identify when someone is having one and how to help them. ●

-Discuss with other member of the community about how to help someone with anxiety in our forum.
+Chat with other community members about how to help someone with anxiety in our forum.

 Main image: shutterstock/Antonio Guillem